Constructive Dismissal & Covid-19

-If an employee has a safety concern about a return to work and an employer requires the person to attend the workplace and this situation is not dealt internally, it can lead to a circumstance where an employee feels forced to resign, who may then bring a claim for unlawful dismissal against the employer.
+If an employee has a safety concern about a return to work and an employer requires the person to attend the workplace and this situation is not dealt with internally, it can lead to a circumstance where an employee feels forced to resign, who may then bring a claim for unlawful dismissal against the employer.
 Such an employee should avail of all grievance procedures at work before making such a decision.
 Employers have health and safety legal obligations to their employees regarding their safety, health and welfare in the workplace.

-Risk of contracting Covid-19 in the workplace poses a risk and each employer has an obligation to identify hazards and assess risks at work, which should be in the form of a risk assessment.
+The risk of contracting Covid-19 in the workplace poses a risk and each employer has an obligation to identify hazards and assess risks at work, which should be in the form of a risk assessment.

-Many employees have someone at home with an underlying condition, and have to consider possible implications of contracting then infecting a loved one with respect to covid-19.
+Many employees have someone at home with an underlying condition and have to consider possible implications of contracting then infecting a loved one with respect to covid-19.

 If an employee raises a health and safety concern regarding the workplace, the employer should take steps to address this.

-The Safety, Health & Welfare Act 2005 states that where where risks cannot be eliminated or adequately controlled or in such circumstances as may be prescribed, providing and maintaining such suitable protective clothing and equipment as is necessary to ensure, so far as is reasonably practicable, the safety, health and welfare at work of his or her employees.
+The Safety, Health & Welfare Act 2005 states that where risks cannot be eliminated or adequately controlled or in such circumstances as may be prescribed, providing and maintaining such suitable protective clothing and equipment as is necessary to ensure, so far as is reasonably practicable, the safety, health and welfare at work of his or her employees.